-Why watch CNN at the gym when you could be burning calories throwing hay bales and building fences?
-Who cares how much you can bench-press when the real challenge is lifting 3 cow pies on a shovel!
+Why watch CNN at the gym when you could be burning calories lifting 3 cowpies on a shovel!

 Over 200 rescued farmed animals call Woodstock Farm Animal Sanctuary home and we invite you to become a member of our sanctuary family too!
 WFAS depends on volunteers to make our daily operations, rescue, education and advocacy efforts possible.

 The shelter animals need to be fed, watered and have their barns cleaned 7 days a week and with the staff busy doing all that we need extra help with cleaning.
 Typical volunteer activities include: mucking barns, coops, raking and pasture cleaning.
-If you wish to volunteer and you are under age 16, you will need a parent or guardian present for your first few volunteer experiences at the sanctuary.
+Parents and/or guardians who would like to bring children under the age of 16 please note that we require your presence for the duration of the child’s volunteer-time.
+For the sake of safety and productivity, we respectfully request that all volunteers be over the age of 12 – or at least strong enough to wield a shovel or rake!

 We recommend contacting us by filling out the form below at least a few days beforehand to let us know your volunteer interests and availability.
 We ask for a commitment of at least 3 hours of work (starting any time after 9:30), but you can stay until dusk if you like!
 We can also be reached at 845-679-5955 but please only call between 9 – 5, we are farm folk and go to bed early!